Azure/enterprise-azure-policy-as-code/README.md

 ### EPAC environments setup

 Like any other software or X as Code solution, EPAC needs areas for developing and testing new Policies, Initiatives and Assignments before any deployment to EPAC prod environments.
-In most cases you will need one subscription each for development and testing.
-EPAC's prod environment will govern all other IaC environments (e.g., sandbox, development, integration, test/qa, pre-prod, prod, ...).
+In most cases you will need one subscription each for EPAC development and EPAC testing.
+EPAC's prod environment will govern all other IaC app solution environments (e.g., sandbox, development, integration, test/qa, pre-prod, prod, ...).
 This can be slightly confusing.

 **Note:** This solution will refer to EPAC environments which are selected with a PAC selector and the regular environments as simply environments.